5 Steps to More Profitable Projects

 For Professional Services

 Staying profitable is a challenge for every services organization.
 Constantly increasing client expectations, changing trends in the industry and the unpredictable nature of managing a workforce mean that even successful businesses must be ready to change their strategies at any given moment.
-According to our research, the top three business challenges in the service economy are: Improving Margins, Increasing Revenue , Improving Client Satisfaction.
+According to our research, the top three business challenges in the service economy are: Improving Margins, Increasing Revenue, and Improving Client Satisfaction.

 As a result of these challenges and many others, 63% of executives stated that it has become harder to operate a services business, a significant increase compared to the 52% polled by Kantata just a year earlier.